-BMAL 481 International Trade and Finance S even (3 SH)
+BMAL 481 International Trade and Finance

 This is the capstone course for the International Business concentration.
 Study of international trade and finance theory, including comparative advantage, barriers to trade, balance of payments problems, and exchange rates.
 Study of the framework within which international business is conducted.
 Prerequisites: BMAL 381 and BMAL 432.